Be active and present

 - The forwarder sends data to the receiver.

-- When the Print button is clicked, the document is printed.
+- When the Print button is selected, the document is printed.

 - Data is sent to the receiver.